 The following car rental companies all have offices on-site at the airport (or nearby).

-Following the lifting of restrictions on flights between European Union countries (plus the UK), as well as air links with other selected international destinations, services operating at Corvera Murcia Airport before the coronavirus outbreak are returning gradually.
+With restrictions on flights between European Union and non-EU Schengen Area countries (plus the UK) now eased, as well as air links with other selected international destinations, services operating at Corvera Airport Murcia before the coronavirus outbreak have been returning gradually.

-Bear in mind, however, that they are subject to ongoing updates in accordance with current circumstances and any new protocols implemented by the Spanish government.
+Bear in mind, however, that they are still subject to ongoing changes and updates by the car hire companies in accordance with current circumstances and any new protocols implemented by the relevant national governments.

-The information detailed for each car hire company – airport office hours, for example – may therefore be subject to changes during the month.
+The information detailed for each car hire company – airport office hours, for example – may therefore be subject to changes from one month to the next, and on a seasonal basis.

 - Centauro (nearby)